 CBD isolate is just CBD.
 The CBD molecules have been stripped away from the rest of the plant and presented in a pure form.
 Broad Spectrum CBD is similar to CBD isolate, but it includes a few more pieces of the plant in the final form.

 Full Spectrum CBD, or “Whole Plant CBD,” includes the full plant extract.
-This includes more of the plant’s molecules and terpenes to interact with the CBD like nature meant.
+This includes more of the plant’s molecules and terpenes interacting with the CBD as nature means.
 Studies show terpenes and cannabinoids work together to create powerful healing effects, and Full Spectrum CBD contains more of them than isolate or broad spectrum.

 More Than CBD

-In addition to CBD, PREHEMPTIVE includes 80 hemp phyto-cannabinoids such as cannabidiol (CBD), CBC, CBG and CBN.
-Our extracts are composed of other naturally occurring molecules such as: Terpenes, Flavonoids, Vitamins ( B1, B2, B6, D) and Fatty acids (omega 3 & 6).
-Instead of using CBD only, researches show that using the whole plant maximizes benefits delivered throughout the body, sometimes referred to as the “entourage effect”.
+In addition to CBD, PREHEMPTIVE includes 80 hemp phytocannabinoids such as cannabidiol (CBD), CBC, CBG, and CBN.
+Our extracts are composed of other naturally occurring molecules such as Terpenes, Flavonoids, Vitamins ( B1, B2, B6, D), and Fatty acids (omega 3 & 6).
+Instead of using CBD only, researchers show that using the whole plant maximizes benefits delivered throughout the body, sometimes referred to as the “entourage effect.”